 This was our second time up Exshaw Ridge.
 The first time we didn't get far because the wind was too strong.
 It was windy this time too, but at least it didn't knock us over.

 After hiking up Exshaw Creek for 3.5 km, we headed up the ridge.
 It was steep but animal trails assisted our ascent.
-Once on the ridge we followed it to the end, taking in its many ups and downs.
+The grade eased once we reached the ridge.
+We followed it to the end, taking in its many ups and downs.
 Along the way we passed peaks we had already climbed: Doorjamb and Loder Peak east, Gap Peak and Mount Fable west.
 Mount Fable is especially prominent: the summit looks rather like a shark fin.

 I also studied peaks I hadn't seen before.
 Morrowmount caught my eye and two weeks later we returned to ascend it.